Requesting legal assistance

 Police practices and prisoners’ rights – clients may include a coalition of minority residents affected by racial profiling by local police, or a group of incarcerated people in a jail or prison who are regularly denied adequate treatment for mental or physical health conditions.

-Free speech and association – clients may include demonstrators who experience unreasonable force by police, student journalists who are disciplined for writing a critical article about their school, or protesters who are arrested or issued citations for participating in constitutionally protected activity.
+Free speech and association – clients may include demonstrators who experience unreasonable force by police, student journalists who are disciplined for writing a critical article about their school, or protesters who are arrested or issued citations for participating in a constitutionally protected activity.

 Immigrants’ rights – clients may include individuals who experience discrimination by local police who threaten immigration raids.